pstetz/Pitch-Perfect/README.md

 # Introduction:

-This project takes a .wav file and converts it to sheet music.
-This project is in it's beginnings so it can only transcript 1 or 2 notes at a time and cannot differentiate between instruments.
+This project takes a .wav music file and converts it to sheet music.

 # Install: